jjdarcy/cantrilltips/FAQ.md

 Have a look at the illustration Adrian has in the course:
 ![Subnetting](./images/subnetting.png?raw=true "Subnetting")

-> Remember there are 5 reserved AWS IPs in any subnet.
+> ⚠️ Remember there are [5 reserved AWS IPs](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html#subnet-sizing) in any subnet.

 ## Is there a discount or bundle discount for the courses?
 Quote from Adrian: